 Leptospirosis in Cattle is a zoonotic disease caused by spirochaetes of the genus Leptospira that affects humans and a wide range of ruminants, including mammals and birds, amphibians, and reptiles.
 It is characterized by fever, icterus, hemoglobinuria, renal failure, infertility, abortion, anemia, and death.
-In 1886, Adolf Weil first reported an acute infectious disease with enlargement of spleen, jaundice, and nephritis.
+In 1886, Adolf Weil first reported an acute infectious disease with enlargement of the spleen, jaundice, and nephritis.

 Important Information on Leptospirosis in Cattle

 Leptospirosis is one of the most important diseases in cattle populations.
 The disease affects both dairy and beef cattle farms and causes significant losses.
 In 1916, the Leptospira organism was first isolated by a team of Japanese scientists.
 They termed it Spirochaeta icterohaemorrhagiae, and it was renamed Leptospira in 1917.
-Leptospirosis is common among water-sport enthusiasts in certain areas as prolonged immersion in water is known to promote bacteria’s entry.
-In my article, I shall highlight the essential information both in humans and cattle.
+Leptospirosis is common among water-sport enthusiasts in certain areas as prolonged immersion in water is known to promote bacteria entry.
+In my article, I shall highlight the essential information about both humans and cattle.

 Causes of Leptospirosis in Cattle

 Leptospira interrogans cause the disease.
-Leptospira organisms are small, filamentous, motile.
+Leptospira organisms are small, filamentous, and motile.
 It has at least 200 different serovars, belonging to 23 serogroups identified with domestic animals and man’s disease.
 Although many serovars are recognized internationally, only a limited number are endemic to any particular region.

 Epidemiology and Transmission of Leptospirosis in Cattle